ashtonw7/writing-with-no-purpose/posts/polar-express.md

 “Gotcha.
 So what do we do now?”

-Fake Santa and I decided the best course of action was to just send the kids home and act like nothing happened.
+Fake Santa and I decided the best course of action was to send the kids home and act like nothing happened.
 The only problem was they were all spread out, causing all sorts of chaos around the workshop.
 I rounded up a few of them who were pantsing elves.
 I found some more asking the elves if they could make drugs as a present if a kid really wanted some for Christmas.

 The evil kids had Mrs. Claus backed into a corner and were advancing on her with their sharpened candy canes.
 I pulled them away, but first I grabbed one of the candy cane spears and waved it in Mrs. Claus’s face.
 I  made her promise not to say a word to the real Santa when he got back.
 Sometimes you gotta threaten the boss’s wife.
 That’s just part of being the Polar Express Conductor.